Installing SAS and Thunderbolt LTO tape drives

 Problem writing file 'Socket is not connected' (57)

-These errors are low level issues sent from macOS that do not give much more information other than writing to the tape has failed.
+These errors are low level issues sent from macOS that do not give much more information other than reading from or writing to the tape has failed.

 • Eject all tapes